Michelle Knows Antiques

 Question:

 I inherited this cabinet with three canisters and three plates that are 9 inches in diameter.
-I don’t know anything about it other3 canisters than it belonged to my grandparents, who were native to Oklahoma.
+I don’t know anything about it other than it belonged to my grandparents, who were native to Oklahoma.
 The cabinet is wood and measures 61 inches tall, 33 1/2 inches wide and 18 inches deep.
 Looking at the back, you can see that it is two pieces, the top and bottom.
 I want to sell it but don’t know where to start.

 Answer: